High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$

-Another form of non-uniqueness is where the triple $(\ell_0,\ell_1,\ell_2)$ for a minimizing $\bbZ^2$-triangle is non-unique.
-Here we say that a value $D$ (or $D^2$) belongs to Class B1 if (I) it generates at least $2$ different minimizing triples $(\ell_1,\ell_2,\ell_3)$ in problem (2.1) complemented by (2.2) and (II) each triple has a single implementation modulo $\bbZ^2$-congruences.
+Another form of non-uniqueness is where the triple $(\ell_0,\ell_1,\ell_2)$ for an M-triangle is non-unique.
+Here we say that a value $D$ (or $D^2$) belongs to Class B1 if (I) it generates at least $2$ different minimizing triples $(\ell_1,\ell_2,\ell_3)$ in problem (2.1), (2.2) and (II) each triple has a single implementation modulo $\bbZ^2$-congruences.